AvinZarlez/DanceTogether/index.md

 Watch the other players closely, and decide which player is listening to the same song as you.

-**NOTE:** Remember to show the other players your screen so they can see your color/identity characters!
+**NOTE:** Remember to show the other players your screen so they can see your color/identity!

 Once you've decided, tap the player you think is right.
 Don't stop dancing yet!
 Other players need to decide if they're a match to you.